To be considered for admission, prospective students must do the following.

 To be eligible for application review, applicants must have cumulative, pre-pharmacy prerequisite coursework, and science/math grade-point averages of 2.75 (A=4.0) or better at the time of the PharmCAS application deadline and thereafter.
 All repeated classes must be calculated into the cumulative and science/math grade-point averages.
 Students may use the highest grade in repeated courses when calculating the pre-pharmacy prerequisite coursework grade-point average.

 Those not meeting the GPA requirements at the time of application will be notified of such adn will be considered for review again after fall grades have been submitted to PharmCAS.

 Prospective students are expected to participate in activities that better develop their communication and people skills, their knowledge of the pharmacy profession, and their leadership abilities.
 These type of activites often include things such as employment opportunities, pharmacy/healthcare shadowing or volunteer experiences, organzational memberships, community service.

 Complete a PharmCAS online application and keep the PharmCAS record up to date at all times.
-PharmCAS goes live in June of each year.
-Although the UIC College of Pharmacy PharmCAS application deadline is set in February, complete applications (PharmCAS and Supplemental Materials) are reviewed on a first-come, first-served basis beginning in September and continuing through March.
+PharmCAS goes live in July each year.
+Complete applications (PharmCAS and Supplemental Materials) are reviewed on a first-come, first-served basis beginning in September and continuing through March.